rumshenoy/CollaborationPrototyper/README.md

 ### Description and Background:

-This project is my Master's thesis.
-The main idea of Collaboration Prototyper is to generate near complete prototypes from UML Collaborations (defined next).
+This project is my Master's thesis which I carried out under the guidance of [Dr.Jon Pearce](http://cs.sjsu.edu/~pearce/pearce.html) at San Jose State University.
+The main idea of the Collaboration Prototyper is to generate near complete prototypes from UML Collaborations (defined next).
 In the software development process, the 60% of the time, key stakeholders find that the product differs from their initial specification and requirements.
 The requirements are lost due to a long pipeline of procedures and people in between.
 If we could take the requirement specification consisting of analysis models and usecases directly, and generate a prototype from it, we could try and reduce this gap between the expectation and delivery of the product.

 ![Software Development Process](https://cloud.githubusercontent.com/assets/1961478/11947061/9656c14c-a816-11e5-9a0a-231673fee252.png)